okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 ## Prompt for a passwordless sign-in flow

 In this example, create a policy that allows a specific group, **Full time employees**, for example, to sign in without using a password.
 This policy applies to users in that group only when they're connected to a corporate network.
-Before you create this global session policy:
+Before you create this global session policy, complete these steps:

 * Create a network zone, **Corporate Network**, that defines the IP addresses used in your corporate office.
 See the [Zones API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/NetworkZone/) and [Network zones](https://help.okta.com/okta_help.htm?id=ext-network-zones).